Work order life cycle and statuses

 If there are multiple bookings for a single work order, if at least one booking is traveling or in progress, the related work order will have a status of Open - In Progress.

-When the field technician arrives on site and is ready to begin the work, he or she changes the booking status to In Progress.
+When the field technician arrives on site and is ready to begin the work, they change the booking status to In Progress.
+The work order status remains as Open - In Progress.

-During work, the field technician may want to record times he or she is on break by changing the booking status to On Break.
+During work, the field technician may want to record times they are on break by changing the booking status to On Break.

 For both In Progress and On Break booking statuses, the work order system status remains as Open - In Progress.